Unified Fourier-based Kernel and Nonlinearity Design for Equivariant Networks on Homogeneous Spaces: Related Work

 Existing work constructs group convolutional networks on images ~\cite{cohen2016group, worrall2017harmonic}, point clouds ~\cite{thomas2018tensor, chen2021equivariant}, voxel grid ~\cite{weiler20183d,worrall2018cubenet}, graphs ~\cite{maron2018invariant, keriven2019universal}, spherical images ~\cite{cohen2018spherical,esteves2018learning,esteves2020spin, cobb2020efficient} and sets ~\cite{maron2020learning,esteves2019equivariant}.
 The above works that perform the group convolution directly on the homogeneous space implicitly lift the function to the group before the convolution, and project back to the homogeneous space after the convolution.

 Another way to achieve equivariance is through averaging over the group orbits ~\cite{puny2021frame, atzmon2021frame}. ~\citet{finzi2020generalizing} proposed a general method for any Lie group with a surjective exponential map.
 For regular groups, \citet{bekkers2019b,sosnovik2019scale} propose a direct construction for group convolution.
-Recently, equivariance was introduced for attention networks ~\cite{fuchs2020se,romero2020group,hutchinson2021lietransformer,satorras2021n}. ~\citet{cohen2018general} and ~\citet{kondor2018generalization} showed for homogeneous spaces and compact groups, respectively, that an equivariant map can always be written as a convolution. ~\citet{finzi2021practical} introduced a numerical algorithm for equivariant linear layers based on solving linear systems involving the generators of the Lie algebra.
-We provide a general spectral approach for the theoretical analysis, and efficient implementations of those works.
+Recently, equivariance was introduced for attention networks ~\cite{fuchs2020se,romero2020group,hutchinson2021lietransformer,satorras2021n}. ~\citet{cohen2018general} and ~\citet{kondor2018generalization} showed for homogeneous spaces and compact groups, respectively, that an equivariant map can always be written as a convolution. ~\citet{finzi2021practical} introduced a numerical algorithm for equivariant linear layers based on solving linear systems involving the generators of the Lie algebra. ~\citet{weiler2021coordinate} equivariant maps on homogeneous spaces are convolutions with steerable kernels from differential geometriy perspective. ~\citet{aronsson2022homogeneous} generally analyzes the group convolutional neural networks for unimodular Lie groups with compact stablizer.
+We provide a general spectral approach for the theoretical analysis, and efficient implementations of equivariant networks on homogeneous space.

-\paragraph{Equivariance and Fourier Transform} Several works use the relationship between group convolutional networks and the Fourier Transform. ~\citet{kondor2018generalization} provide a Fourier view of the group convolution for a scalar field on the quotient space, or on the whole group. ~\citet{cohen2018spherical} and \citet{esteves2018learning} apply group convolutions on the Fourier transform of $SO(3)$ and the spherical harmonics, respectively, while ~\citet{kondor2018clebsch} directly convolve and apply a non-linear activation in the spectral domain through the Clebsch-Gordan decomposition, using the compactness of $SO(3)$.
-Finally, ~\citet{esteves2020spin} deals with both vector and scalar signals on the sphere through the spectral domain, and is a special case of our general framework.
+\paragraph{Equivariance and Fourier Transform} Several works use the relationship between group convolutional networks and the Fourier Transform. ~\citet{kondor2018generalization} provide a Fourier view of the group convolution for a scalar field on the quotient space, or on the whole group. ~\citet{cohen2018spherical} and \citet{esteves2018learning} apply group convolutions on the Fourier transform of $SO(3)$ and the spherical harmonics, respectively, while ~\citet{kondor2018clebsch} directly convolve and apply a non-linear activation in the spectral domain through the Clebsch-Gordan decomposition, using the compactness of $SO(3)$. ~\citet{esteves2020spin} deals with both vector and scalar signals on the sphere through the spectral domain, and is a special case of our general framework.
+Recently, ~\citet{cesa2021program} obtain explict general steerable filters for convolution through harmonic analysis for the stabilizer group.